vercel/next.js/docs/api-reference/data-fetching/get-static-props.md

   )
 }

-// This function gets called at build time on server-side.
+// This function gets called at build time on the server-side.
 // It won't be called on client-side, so you can even do
 // direct database queries.
 export async function getStaticProps() {